jerryli99/CMSC472_Final_Project/README.md

 Update: 12/4/2024, quick update: currently running supervised stuff, used resnet18, 34, 50; vgg11, 16, 19; densenet121, 201; ViT16_224; and the best ones we have for classifying 20 different UMD buildings are resnet18,34 and densenet121,201 models with about 88% test acc.
 ViT16_224 does not seem to be a good idea with 42% test acc.

+Update: 12/5/2024, uploaded all possible results and updated code.
+Lacking GradCam for FixMatch...added the human-in-loop code with GradCam.
+The little experiment in that human-in-loop notebook code is about classifying 9 classes with around 450 images.
+I did 10 epochs for using resnet18 from scratch to train, got ~30% test acc.
+Then I did the same 10 epochs and learning rate but with human-feedback-loop, asking user about the correctness of the class prediction and the gradcam focus area for 1 image in each epoch and got test acc 67%.
+The resulting GradCam for test images look promising as well.
+This will mark the end of coding for this project before the project deadline 12/9/2024.
+Before the deadline will be simply writing the report (probably 8 pages of text and a few more for showing results).
+That's it, our long journey from Oct to Dec with this project.
+Thoughts?
+I will say that the project itself is flawed, but I did learn and explored a lot of classification related technuiques.
+Fair well.